ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 • Task paralysis (can’t start tasks)

-In ADHD brains, there’s often lower dopamine activity, which is essential for motivation and movement.
+Also driving the paralysis is the fact that ADHD brains are shown to have lower dopamine activity, which is essential for motivation and movement.

-When we discuss dopamine and motivation in the brain, the common misconception centers on fun activities or willpower.
-In reality, we’re talking about the brain’s ability to signal that basic, mundane tasks need to happen, like brushing your teeth, paying bills, or getting out of bed.
+The common misconception about motivation is that it’s only related to enjoyment or sheer force of will (the ability to decide to do something).
+In reality, motivation refers to the brain’s ability to signal that basic, mundane tasks need to happen, like brushing your teeth, paying bills, or getting out of bed.

-A clear example of this centers on hygiene: someone without ADHD will instinctively wake up and brush their teeth, not because it’s fun or rewarding, but because their brain naturally signals that it needs to be done.
+Someone without ADHD will instinctively wake up and brush their teeth, not because it’s fun or rewarding, but because their brain naturally produces the signal that it needs to be done.

-For ADHDers, we experience executive dysfunction, which impairs that automatic signaling, so there’s little to no natural drive to do these maintenance tasks, even when we intellectually know they’re necessary.
+For individuals with ADHD who experience executive dysfunction, that signaling is impaired, so there’s little to no natural drive to do these maintenance tasks, even if we intellectually know they’re necessary.
+In some cases, external forces fill the gap: anxiety, accommodations, deadlines, accountability, or the threat of immediate consequence.

 ADHD Task Paralysis Symptoms

-Paralysis appears in different ways depending on the day, the task, and how depleted you already are.
-Here’s what it can look like:
+Task paralysis appears differently depending on the day, the task, and how depleted you already are.
+I find real-world examples more helpful than a straight symptom list, so here’s what it can look like:

 • You’re physically frozen, but your mind won’t stop racing through everything you need to get done.